WennderSantos/wenndersantos.github.io/_posts/2017-09-02-some-steps-for-a-happy-tfs-migration.md

 introduction: "This is a live documentation, please help us with your experience in the comments"
 ---

 After some tfs migrations, you become more confident in various aspects.
-There are people passing for things that you probably already passed in the past.
+There are people passing for things that you probably already passed.
 So, why not help those people?

 The main goal of this post is to become a live doc and receive updates and fixes.
-If you want to help, please feel free let comments.
+If you want to help, please feel free to leave comments.
 I will update the content of the post using your comments.
-Or much better: send a pull request to the post, I would appreciate that.
+Or even better: send a pull request to the post, I would appreciate that.

 ## After the migration, let's see what we broke with some basic tests.
 You didn't think that everything would be perfect, did you?
-Oh, poor padawan, soryy about that.
+Oh, poor padawan, sorry about that.

 ## Tips and tricks